Coldcard/firmware/docs/mk4-secure-elements.md

 The MCU code may continue to go through the motions of speaking to SE1 to complete the fraud, but in general, we will not be storing the duress wallet or brickme PIN on the SE1 any more.
+All those features in Mk4 are implemented in SE2 now.

+## Spare Slots

+With trick pins moving to the SE2, we have some free space inside SE1.
+We are calling this "spare secrets" and there are 3 x 72 bytes worth of space.
+They are protected with all the same measures as the main seed phrase.

+The "long secret" (416 bytes) is still supported although its API may have to change because fetching it in 32-byte blocks is very slow since the primary AES seed key has be reconstruted for each call.

 ## Observations

 It's important that the SE2 cannot be used to validate a PIN code.
-It does not have the rate limiting (or usage counter) that SE1 does, so brute forcing would be a problem.
+It does not have the rate limiting (or usage counter) that SE1 does, so brute forcing would be easy.
 For this reason, only trick pins are stored in SE2.
-Compromise of the MCU would be required to test against them, and the max attempt rate would be 6ms.
+Compromise of the MCU would be required to test against those, and the max attempt rate would be 6ms (due to SE2 performance).
 Doing that would be pointless, however, if you have control over the MCU... you would just NOP-out the trick PIN checking.

+If your attackers are smart enough to crack open case, and monitor the buses involved, then you should provide a trick PIN that wipes the secrets and bricks the COLDCARD.
+Trick pins that continue operation (duress pins) will be detectable to those attackers, but not your average thugs.